wp-plugins/collapsing-pages/readme.txt

 = How do I provide custom styling? =

 The default style information is now contained in an option.
-You can edit this option from the widget options, or from the settings page.
+You can edit this option from the settings page.

 == Screenshots ==